 The author Olia Hercules was born in Ukraine and lived in Cyprus for several years before moving to London and becoming a chef.
 In this gorgeous and deeply personal cookbook, she shares her favourite recipes from her home country with engaging and loving stories about her culinary upbringing and family traditions.
 The lifestyle photography is stunning!

-The Tale of How Ivan Ivanovich Quarrelled With Ivan Nikiforovich by Nikolai Gogol. (also know in English as The Squabble)
+The Tale of How Ivan Ivanovich Quarrelled With Ivan Nikiforovich by Nikolai Gogol (also known in English as The Squabble)

 How Ivan Ivanovich Quarrelled With Ivan Nikiforovich is part of the 2 volume Myrhorod Collection of Ukrainian Tales, by Nikolai Gogol published in 1835.
 It takes place in a bucolic town of Myrhorod near the village where Gogol was born.
 This short story is a comedic satire about a ridiculous conflict between two gentlemen landowner friends.
 It is one of Gogol’s most popular short stories.
 A short movie in English entitled “How Ivan Ivanovich Quarrelled With Ivan Nikiforovich” can be found on the internet and this short story was featured as a play on BBC Radio 4 in 2002.